tinacms/tinacms-site/content/blog/custom-field-components.md

 ```
 <tip> If you’re using Gatsby, you will **need to update your GraphQL query** to get this new data.
 Add the `image_saturation` field to your query.</tip>

 So now we have a source value that can be connected to the custom input field.
-This way, **Tina can update the value in the source file** in sync with the changes picked up by the `rangeInput` component.
+This way, **Tina can update the value in the source file** in sync with the changes picked up by the `RangeInput` component.

 ### 3. Add the custom field to a Tina Form

 How about we wire up this custom field to Tina? 🎊

-In this step, we need to create the custom field definition and pass in the `rangeInput` component inline.
+In this step, we need to create the custom field definition and pass in the `RangeInput` component inline.
 We'll go back to our _About Me_ page [form options](https://tinacms.org/docs/gatsby/json#customizing-json-forms):

 ``` js
 const formOptions = {